 We have information about Middlesex directories in our GENUKI London pages.

 "One-place studies are a branch of family history and/or local history with a focus on the entire population of a single road, village or community, not just a single, geographically dispersed family line" (Wikipedia).
-There are listings covering Middlesex on the Society for One-Place Studies website and the Register of One-Place Studies.
+There are listings covering Middlesex on the Society for One-Place Studies website.

 Middlesex Deeds Registry By an Act of Parliament of 1708 a registry was established for the registration of all deeds,conveyances, wills, encumbrances, etc, affecting freehold land and land held by a lease forover 21 years within the ancient county of Middlesex.
 The City of London was not included.
 The records are at the London Metropolitan Archives.